-Emerging Minds’ teams work closely together to develop online and in-person training, resources, events, interventions, mental health policy and implementation support in response to the needs of professionals, children and their families.
+Emerging Minds’ teams work closely together to develop online and in-person training, resources, events, interventions, mental health policy, implementation support and more in the response to the needs of professionals, children and their families.

 Families and Education